PitonCMS/Engine/support/client/navigation.md

 Note, although the deleted navigation links will not appear on the website, if the target Page is still *Published* visitors and search engines may still be able view that page if they have the URL.
 Use the unpublish feature on a page to remove page content entirely.

-To permanently delete a navigation link:
+To permanently delete a navigation link

 1. Click the garbage can or bin icon to the right of the arrows.
 The selected link should turn red.
     * If the deleted link is the parent of a Dropdown, the entire dropdown will be deleted.